merenlab/merenlab.org/software/anvio/help/programs/anvi-split/index.md

   display: true
 ---

 Split an anvi&#39;o pan or profile database into smaller, self-contained pieces.
 This is usually great when you want to share a subset of an anvi&#39;o project.
 You give this guy your databases, and a collection id, and it gives you back directories of individual projects for each bin that can be treated as self-contained smaller anvi&#39;o projects.
 We know you don&#39;t read this far into these help menus, but please remember: you will either need to provide a profile &amp; contigs database pair, or a pan &amp; genomes storage pair.
 The rest will be taken care of.
-Magic.
+Magic..

+See **[program help menu](../../../vignette#anvi-split)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}